-Further information on Domain Name System services can be found in ASD's Domain Name System Security for Domain Resolvers publications.
+Further information on Domain Name System services can be found in ASD's Domain Name System Security for Domain Owners and Domain Name System Security for Domain Resolvers publications.

 Further information on selecting a protective DNS service can be found in the United States' National Security Agency and Cybersecurity & Infrastructure Security Agency's Selecting a Protective DNS Service publication.